Graphormer: Transformers with Structural Biases for Graphs

 Limitations

-- No explicit subgraph detection: the model sees pairwise distances but not higher-order structures like triangles or cycles (beyond what distances capture)
+- No explicit subgraph detection: the model sees pairwise distances but not higher-order structure such as triangles or cycle membership, beyond whatever the distance profile happens to reveal

 Graphormer-3D